itbro/readen/README.md

 2. Run the file _setup.php_ on your browser (go to http://localhost/setup.php).
    If everything go right the message "Well done! :)" will appear on the screen.

-Now, go to http://localhost/ or http://localhost/dictionary/ on you browser.
+Now, you can use the Sources (http://localhost/) and/or the Dictionary (http://localhost/dictionary/).

+Enjoy yourself!